-- U1251.1 The following titled events must meet the following set forth guidelines. - U1251.2 The age limits in these competitions are according to article 607.3. - U1252 Regulations for Organization - U1252.1 In the choice of courses, attention must be given that one is dealing with competitors who are children in their growing years during their physical development and these factors must be given appropriate importance. - U1252.2 The course setter in setting the course should take particular consideration of the physical ability of the competitors.
+U1252 Regulations for Organization

+- U1252.1 In the choice of courses, attention must be given that one is dealing with competitors who are children in their growing years during their physical development and these factors must be given appropriate importance. - U1252.2 The course setter in setting the course should take particular consideration of the physical ability of the competitors. - U1252.3 For regulations related to flex poles, see the Flex Pole section later in this chapter.